It’s the latest legal kerfuffle involving a certain Trump Village co-op board and its embattled former president, Igor Oberman.

 In an emailed statement, Oberman said the co-op board had cooperated fully with the terms of HUD’s complaint and accused investigators of targeting their building because of its association with GOP presidential candidate Donald Trump.

-“The only reason why the federal government is wasting tax payer dollars is to get headlines due to Donald Trump running for public office,” Oberman wrote in his email.
+“The only reason why the federal government is wasting tax payer dollars is to get headlines is due to Donald Trump running for public office,” Oberman wrote in his email.

 “I feel due to the Trump name, we are being persecuted,” he argued.